sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 #### On Report Timers

-When a report timer fires, the RLQS Filter State retrieves all buckets with the corresponding reporting interval from the RLQS Bucket Cache.
+When a report timer fires, the RLQS Filter State retrieves all buckets with the corresponding reporting interval from the RLQS Bucket Map.
 For each bucket, the filter snapshots the current usage counters, and resets them.
 The filter then sends the snapshot to RLQS server using RLQS Client.

 If a bucket's active assignment has expired, the bucket is removed from the cache.
 If there are no more buckets with the given reporting interval, the